 - Do not write as much as you possibly can in the time given.
 Yeah, yeah, quality, not quantity.
 You know that already.
 But it's true.

-doesn’t seem appropriate for the prompt.
-Prefabricated structure can be a boon in timed writing, but if done poorly, it signals that you're not thinking.
+- Do not rely on a five-paragraph essay structure if it doesn’t seem appropriate for the prompt.
+Prefabricated structure can be a boon in timed writing, but if done poorly, it signals that you’re not thinking.
 In other words, decide on what you need to say, then how to say it.

-"transpire" when you mean "happen" or "momentarily" when you mean "soon").
+- Do not use complex words just to sound smart (like “transpire” when you mean “happen” or “momentarily” when you mean “soon”).
 Graders can tell.
 They know this is a timed essay, and want complex, well-reasoned ideas written simply, not complex words.

 - Do not hesitate to cross out words or make revisions.
 Believe it or not, teachers appreciate this.
 Neatness is somewhat important, but showing you're thinking is critical.